 PDFs containing Admissions and Curriculum information for the Traditional and Transfer BS CSD Programs are listed below.
 Please click on the PDF to download more information.

 Students may seek departmental honors in their junior year.
 Students must complete CSD 440, have a cumulative GPA equal to 3.4, a GPA in the major of 3.75, and permission of faculty.
 Students seeking departmental honors must present a project prospectus to faculty in their junior year.
 After consulting with the primary research advisor (must be a full-time faculty member), the prospectus must be presented to the college dean, the division chair and a supervisory committee composed of 2 other faculty members.
 This group will establish guidelines, supervise and evaluate the finished work prior to its presentation in a public manner.
 The project must be completed no later than midterm of the student's final semester.
-For further details, please see the academic catalog.
+For further details, please see the undergraduate student handbook.

 Cheryl Bergman, PhD